waynekhan/waynekhan.github.io/_posts/2020-04-30-maximizing-getgreat-stars-for-krisflyer-miles.md

 [GETGREAT](https://www.greateasternlife.com/sg/en/mobile-apps/getgreat.html) is a platform to earn star points.
 Star points can be used to redeem KrisFlyer miles, among many other reedeemables.

-In my case, I use it on iOS in Singapore, and the objective is 1,000 star points a point (or 330 KrisFlyer miles).
+In my case, I use it on iOS in Singapore, and the objective is 1,000 star points (or 330 KrisFlyer miles).
 There are at least 3 features helpful to our endeavour:

-### 1. FitAge rewards
+### 1. FitAge

 FitAge can range from +3 (bad) to -3 (good) years relative to your actual age.
 Stars here are earned on a _daily_ basis: